elileinkram/_feedstack_web/README.md

 # How it works

 A [Post](https://github.com/elijahleinkram/feed-samples/blob/master/classes/post.js) enters the feed.
-The person who made the post is the [Author](https://github.com/elijahleinkram/feed-samples/blob/master/classes/author.js).
+The person who makes the post is the [Author](https://github.com/elijahleinkram/feed-samples/blob/master/classes/author.js).
 The person viewing the post is the [Reader](https://github.com/elijahleinkram/feed-samples/blob/master/classes/reader.js).

 Each post has a ranking.
 The ranking is calculated by the [computeRanking](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/computeRanking) function.
 The higher the ranking the higher the post will show in the feed.